 Reptiles and Amphibians

-Many people know Missouri as “the cave state,” and the grotto salamander is Missouri’s only species of blind salamander.
+The grotto salamander is Missouri’s only species of blind salamander.
 A true troglobite, it lives in total darkness and has small eyes that are completely or partially covered by their pink or beige skin.
+Occurs in wet caves in the Ozarks.

 Lithobates sylvaticus (formerly Rana sylvatica)